fuzzylabs/MindGPT/README.md

 ## Monitoring

-Running the metric services requires a local host postgres sql database and the database config.
+Running the metric services requires a Postgres SQL database to be hosted locally and the corresponding database config.
 See [here](https://www.postgresql.org/download/) to download and install PostgreSQL.

 Once you have Postgres installed, you will need to host a local database and export the following database config as environment variables: